 Your turn: how you can learn Cloud, try it and pass certifications for free

-• Oracle opens access to their online academy once or twice a year, with self-paced learning and a free voucher for certification.
+- Oracle opens access to their online academy once or twice a year, with self-paced learning and a free voucher for certification.
 They also have a 30-days trial offer.

-• I haven’t explored Google Cloud Platform yet, but it seems you can register for one-month free on-demand online courses.
+- I haven’t explored Google Cloud Platform yet, but it seems you can register for one-month free on-demand online courses.
 Their free trial includes a pretty big credit.

-• I haven’t looked at Amazon Web Services yet either but it seems the learning material is in free access.
+- I haven’t looked at Amazon Web Services yet either but it seems the learning material is in free access.
 And of course, there’s a free tier to try it too.

 Taking the courses is really interesting, especially if you do it wisely (so, not studying exam dumps by heart just to get the certifications).
-Creating a little project and deploy it to the cloud and thinking of the best option for your use case is even more interesting.
-I took the opportunity of my graduation work to do it, but any project you have in mind can be tested.
-Trying to deploy the same project on several platforms from different providers would prove very interesting too!
+Creating a little project and deploying it to the cloud, thinking about the best option for your use case is even more interesting.

-2 thoughts on “How learning about Cloud infrastructures can benefit all developers
+2 thoughts on “How learning about Cloud infrastructures can benefit all developers”